DKFZ-ODCF/COWorkflowsBasePlugin/README.md

 |extractSampleNameOnlyFromBamFiles | false   | By default, the method will search for samples in all files in the alignment directory.
 With this switch, you can restrict it to BAM files.            |

 ## Changelist
+  * Version update to 1.4.2
+    - Skipping the addition of 'chr' prefix for the ALT and HLA contigs in hg38
+    - Update tabix command for ALT and HLA contigs in hg38

   * Version update to 1.4.1
     - Added file readability checks to analyzeBamHeader.sh